China Labour Bulletin – Supporting the workers’ movement in China

 - Our Work Accident Map likewise illustrates the hazards that workers have to deal with on a daily basis, and pinpoints the most dangerous industries in China.

-- In Key Issues we answer frequently asked questions about labour relations in China, and provide detailed, up to date information on employment and wages, social security, workplace discrimination, China’s labour dispute resolution system, migrant workers and work safety.
+- In the section What you need to know about workers in China we answer frequently asked questions about labour relations in China, and provide detailed, up to date information on employment and wages, social security, workplace discrimination, China’s labour dispute resolution system, migrant workers and work safety.

 - Timely analysis of the most recent developments in the workers’ movement can be found in Latest News and our monthly e-Newsletter.